 + Dr. Carly Crouch introduces Ezekiel, a book that speaks to God’s commitment to God’s people through seasons of trauma, upheaval, and disorder.

-Carly Crouch is the David Allan Hubbard Professor of Old Testament in Fuller’s School of Theology.
+Carly Crouch is the former David Allan Hubbard Professor of Old Testament in Fuller’s School of Theology.
 Her research focuses on the intersection of theology, ethics, and community identities, with a historical focus on the social and intellectual world of ancient Israel and a contemporary interest in the relevance of this work for 21st century ethics.

 “The book reminds us of God’s commitment to God’s people even in times and periods of great upheaval.” – Carly Crouch